celesrenata/pfsense-ultimate-config/README.md

 ## Install Virtual pfSense
 1. Start the pfsense virtual machine.
     * If you have a Retina display click **View > Virtual Screen 1 > Scale to 200%**.
-2. Mash enter through the entire install.
+2. Mash enter through the entire installation.
 3. Reboot the virtual machine.
     1. It will start the iso again, select from the menu above **Machine > ACPI Shutdown**.
     2. Open settings and navigate **Storage** then the CD icon under Storage Devices, on the right side of the menu click the CD icon again and select **Remove Disk from Virtual Drive**
     3. Restart the virtual machine.
     4. You shouldn't need luck yet to see this screen, if you do, quit now:<br>
 ![venv-virtualbox-pfsense-firstboot.png](images/venv-virtualbox-pfsense-firstboot.png)
-    5. We configured the interfaces in the right order so we do not need to do anything here, however, when you build the actual device, you may have to reassign the interfaces.
+    5. We configured the interfaces in the right order, so we do not need to do anything here, however, when you build the actual device, you may have to reassign the interfaces.
     6. You may need to change the LAN network if your **WAN** also lists **192.168.1.x/24** to do that, select option **2** and follow the onscreen directions.
 Or if you can wait, the general setup wizard below will do it for you.

 ## Install Virtual Debian